neuralmagic/deepsparse/integrations/haystack/README.md

 These features allow a user to perform information retrieval tasks using the Haystack library as well as substitute in sparse retrieval nodes into their existing Haystack systems.

 ## Installation and Setup ##
-In order to ensure the proper installation, please use only install with python version 3.8.
+In order to ensure the proper installation, please install with python version 3.8.

 Install `farm-haystack`'s dependencies via deepsparse extras
 ```bash